What is YOUR color?

 A Simple, Easy Way

 In hopes of making it simpler, I have created the Planting By Color system.
 It’s SO EASY!!!
-All you do is find your color, sign up for my newsletter, and you will get automatic reminders of which tasks can/should be completed each week.
+Then check Planting By Color website for your color group’s schedule, and find out what you plant, week by week.

 Keep in mind that these groups include a 2-week span, and are based on average temperatures.
 You may still need to adjust your planting times depending on weather–if you’ve had an extended winter, you may want to wait longer.
 If you’ve had a mild winter and an early spring, you may want to plant a little sooner.